phcarbajal/phcarbajal/README.md

-## Hello Hello 👋🏽
+## Hello 👋🏽
-Dedicated to making interactive experiences that bring people together
+My name is Pablo and I make interactive experiences that bring people together
 I enjoy programming in C and Python
 - 🎵 Musician
 - 📷 Photographer